Hyperlocal Presents at Triennale Milano Three New Magazines on Victoria Island (Lagos), Umberto I (La Spezia), and Buahbatu (Bandung)

 Hyperlocal’s editorial platform operates as a decentralised network.
 We collaborate with local communities, engaging writers, editors, photographers, artists, and professionals who have firsthand experience within these communities.
 This approach allows us to craft authentic narratives, rooted in local networks, their specific contexts, and representations—by involving those who genuinely care.

-Every aspect of our content is co-curated with guest editors, local curators, and selectors.
+Each aspect of our content is co-curated with guest editors, local curators, and selectors.
 They are responsible for building a network of local and international contributors connected to the scene and its neighbourhood, engaging relevant brands, writers, artists, and local communities.

 Through this collaborative process, we build an interdisciplinary narrative that explores each scene’s lifestyles and expressive codes, capturing their visions and values, and how they resonate globally from a local perspective.